Code blocks

 highlight

-directive to set a default language on a per-document basis, any code block after this directive is highlighted with the language you specified.If you set the global fallback language for highlighting in the Sphinx configuration file with the
+directive to set a default language for the current document, any code block after this directive is highlighted with the language you specified.If you set the global fallback language for highlighting in the Sphinx configuration file with the

 highlight_language